lmc2179/lmc2179.github.io/drafts/mrp.md

 ```

 # Post-stratification with a Logit model in statsmodels

+# What assumptions did we make just now?

+## We have controlled for all the covariates

+And this is not testable

+## The true model is the logit model

+This is not ideal, though it's not ridiculous

 # Preparing for a multilevel model - a Bayesian Logit model with PyMC3